Learning log in class (Week 13,28/01/2011)1. แม่ของฉันเป็นครูMy mother is a teacher.

 It can be used to form a verb phrase as part of the present perfect tense.

-I have learnt English.
+For example:-I have learnt English.
 (Learnt is part of the verb phrase 'have learnt')

 It can be used to form the passive voice.